ooni/probe/docs/source/writing_tests.rst

 internally the _setUp method is called that is defined inside of test templates, then the setUp method that is overwritable by users.

+Gotchas:
+**never** call reactor.start of reactor.stop inside of your test method and all will be good.

 Inputs
 ------